GenericMappingTools/pygmt/doc/api/index.rst

 Exceptions
 ----------

-All custom exceptions are derived from :class:`gmt.exceptions.GMTError`.
+All custom exceptions are derived from :class:`pygmt.exceptions.GMTError`.

 .. autosummary::
     :toctree: generated